cgardesey/ServiceProductTrader/README.md

 ## License

-ProductTrader project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use it as a reference or starting point for your own projects.